Jamie Penner, RN, PhD(c)

 - Research affiliate, Centre on Aging, University of Manitoba

 - Member of the International Palliative Care Family Carer Research Collaboration

 Jamie’s program of research is focused on improving the family caregiving experience and promoting the health and well-being of family caregivers who provide care for those living with a chronic progressive illness or becoming frail in the community.
 The aim of her work is twofold.
 First, she engages family caregivers and communities to i) identify strengths and gaps within the health and social systems; and ii) co-create, implement, and evaluate interprofessional/intersectoral supportive interventions with them to address family caregivers’ needs, build social capital, and strengthen their communities.
 Second, Jamie’s research aims to increase knowledge about a palliative approach to care and promote its uptake and application within interprofessional education and practice.

-Jamie Penner is an assistant professor in the College of Nursing, Rady Faculty of Health Sciences at the University of Manitoba.
+Jamie Penner is an instructor in the College of Nursing, Rady Faculty of Health Sciences at the University of Manitoba.

 Her clinical experience began as a registered nurse on the Head and Neck Oncology Inpatient Unit at the Health Sciences Centre in Winnipeg.
 Following her Master of Nursing degree she worked as a Clinical Nurse Specialist in Head & Neck Oncology at CancerCare Manitoba supporting patients and families across inpatient, outpatient, and community settings.